LunaTechsDev/LunaLite/README.md

 * Generate build dates for your plugins
 * Enhancements for classes and basic types
 * Bundle Documentation With Code
-* Dev and Production Mode for debugging code
 * File watching; copies files to the game's js directory
 * Automatic formatting of the file on save
 * Backwards compatible with MV through conditional compilation